From hand drafting to CAD

 When drafting by hand, it is usual to take a clean sheet of paper of appropriate size and put it on a drawing board (table) along with your scale ruler.

-You then think about the design, the views, and the scales you will use to effectively convey the design.
+You then think about the design, the views, and the scales you will use to convey the design effectively.
 Finally, you put pen to paper, selecting drafting pens of varying thickness as you work.
 You work with a scale ruler all the time.

 Pens

 Most technical drafters use special drafting pens, such as those made by the Rotring company, to emphasize parts of the design.
-These pens have an accurately defined pen nib width (thickness).
+These pens have an accurately defined pen nib width (line thickness).
 0.25 mm, 0.35 mm, 0.5 mm, 0.7 mm, 1.0 mm etc.

 Why this emphasis on line weights?

 A 0.5 mm Rotring pen has a red ring around it to help you identify the thickness of the particular pen.
 In Australia, many drafters use the same system when creating CAD drawings.
-If a line in the drawing is colored red, this implies (when it comes to plotting), a 0.5 mm pen will be assigned.
-Color can be associated by setting a color property to an individual element, like a line, or by associating color with the layer that the line is located on.
-If you are operating in an environment where the Imperial system is used (feet and inches), the thickness will, of course, be a different unit (fractions of an inch), but the principle is the same.
+If a line in the drawing is red, this implies (when it comes to plotting) a 0.5 mm pen will be assigned.
+Colour can be associated by setting a colour property to an individual element, like a line, or by associating colour with the layer on which the line is located.
+If you are operating in an environment where the Imperial system is used (feet and inches), the thickness will be a different unit (fractions of an inch), but the principle is the same.

 Experienced drafters often lay a drawing out with a fine pen and then ‘go over’ different parts with a thicker pen for emphasis.
 This is good practice and can be mimicked in the CAD environment.